buddypress/bp-attachments/readme.txt

 Report bugs or suggest ideas at [https://github.com/buddypress/bp-attachments/issues](https://github.com/buddypress/bp-attachments/issues), participate to this plugin development at [https://github.com/buddypress/bp-attachments/pulls](https://github.com/buddypress/bp-attachments/pulls).

-= Who builds the BP Attachments add-on? =
+= Who builds the BP Attachments Add-on? =

-The BP Attachments is a BuddyPress add-on and is free software, built by an international community of volunteers.
+The BP Attachments is a BuddyPress Add-on and is free software, built by an international community of volunteers.
 Some contributors to BuddyPress are employed by companies that use BuddyPress, while others are consultants who offer BuddyPress-related services for hire.
 No one is paid by the BuddyPress project for his or her contributions.

 If you would like to provide monetary support to the BP Attachments or BuddyPress plugins, please consider a donation to the [WordPress Foundation](https://wordpressfoundation.org), or ask your favorite contributor how they prefer to have their efforts rewarded.